 Due to its insertion on the medial foot, the tibialis anterior also supports the medial longitudinal arch of the foot.
 The medial arch is higher than the lateral arch and is formed by the following bones: calcaneus, talus, navicular, three cuneiforms, and the first three metatarsals.

-The tibialis anterior muscle, a muscle of the lower limb, arises from the myotome of the paraxial mesoderm (somites).
-At 4 gestational weeks, limb buds develop; by 8 weeks, the bones and muscle groups within the limbs are well-established.
+The tibialis anterior muscle, a lower limb muscle, arises from the myotome of the paraxial mesoderm (somites).
+At four gestational weeks, limb buds develop; by eight weeks, the bones and muscle groups within the limbs are well-established.

 Blood Supply and Lymphatics